 When contemplating modifications to a home, it is important to consider all the ways that the interior environment can affect the occupants.
 Consider not only their physical well being but also their emotional well being.
-It is important to plan for future needs.
-Will the home continue to support the residents five years or ten years from now, or possibly longer?
+It is important to plan for future needs with a thorough home safety assessment.
+Will the current home continue to support the residents five years or ten years from now, or possibly longer?

 No one wants to be a prisoner in his or her own home.
 Yet, surprisingly few homes are designed to ensure physical independence into old age.
 If your home has stairs, would you be able to access a full bathroom if you could no longer go up and down those stairs on your own?
 Where would you sleep?
 Could you get to the kitchen or use the toilet if you were injured or had to use a wheelchair?
 If you needed to sit while taking a shower, could you still reach the controls and adjust the showerhead?

 As we get older, our vision changes.
 Our visual field narrows and yellowing of the lens makes it more difficult to differentiate between colors and adjust to changes in brightness.
 Having proper lighting throughout the home becomes more important.
 Task areas, such as kitchen counters, hobby tables and desks, should have additional, focused overhead lighting or lamps.
 Blinds, shades and window treatments should be adjustable to allow ample natural lighting.
 Entryways, hallways, steps and closets all need to be clearly lit when in use.
 Sensors or timers are ideal for these areas.
 Rocker switches with dimmers make it easy to control lighting and reduce glare.
 Seniors with low vision can find other independent living aids at low cost as well.

 Make Adjustments to Breathe Easy